ec-doris/laravel-cas/README.md

    ```

 5. **Test the flow**:
-   - Visit `/login` to start CAS authentication
+   - Visit `/login` to start CAS authentication.
-   - After authentication, you'll be redirected to `/homepage`
+   - After successful CAS authentication, you will be redirected to the route named in your `CAS_REDIRECT_LOGIN_ROUTE` variable (e.g., `/dashboard`).
-   - The can be manually changed later.

 ## Route Publishing (Recommended)